SeedVault/flow/README.md

 Authentication is handled by OAuth.
 When the user wants to reach a secured flow, they will be asked to follow a link which leads to the user authentication based on OAuth.

-- {"$login": [*userName, password, noCredentials*]:	Checks user and try to login with provided password.
+- {"$login": [*noAuth*]:	Provides a link to the user to do authentification with OAuth.
 Returns true if authorized.
-	- username: (string): User name
-	- password: (string): Password
-	- noCredentials: (boolean. optional. default is false) True will log the user in with no password asked.
+	- noAuth: (boolean. optional. default is false) True will log the user in with no authentification needed.
 User will not be checked against OAuth service.
 This provides a way for the channel to handle authentication by itself.
 - {"$isLogged: []}: Returns true if user is already logged.

 ### User session variables